 GEMS Legacy School (GLS) - known for over 30 years as The Kindergarten Starters - is a private school operated by GEMS Education.
 It is certainly not a Kindergarten in the traditional sense, but rather a Primary school located in Al Garhoud that was established in 1990.

-In March 2021, GEMS Education announced that the school would be opening a Secondary section in April 2021, initially offering places in Grade 6, and then growing by a grade a year until the school is fully open to Grade 12.
-At the same time, the school will be renamed GEMS Legacy School.
+In March 2021, GEMS Education announced that the school would be renamed GEMS Legacy School.
 Further details can be found here.
+At the same time, it announced that the school would be opening a Secondary section in April 2021, initially offering places in Grade 6, and then growing by a grade a year until the school is fully open to Grade 12.
+A year later, in April 2022, the school announced the opening of the Secondary campus which will accommodate 550 students.

 The largest nationality group of students is Indian.
 There are no Emirati students and a sizeable 18 percent of the students have been identified with SEND requirements.
 The school, rightly, prides itself on its highly inclusive environment.

 In the Principal's opening comments, she notes that "The school has chosen to place itself at the forefront of educational development, the focus on developing learning environments and a commitment for Kindergarten Starters to be inclusive, with unique ways to help all students continue their learning.
 We want to continue to create the opportunities for all to succeed."

 GLS is one of the largest schools operated by GEMS, with a total student roll of close to 5,350.
 There are 229 teachers, the majority of whom are Indian passport holders.
 There are 72 teaching assistants. and three guidance counsellors.
 With a teacher to student ratio of 1:25, this is a surprisingly high ratio; and particularly so in a school with a relatively high proportion of students with additional learning requirements.
 Despite the demands that must be made on the teaching staff as a result, teacher turnover is at a low 9 percent.